 2:20 pm: Arrival of KTM train in Butterworth from Padang Besar

-3:00 pm: Departure of bus from Butterworth to Kuala Lumpur (45 MYR each x2)
+3:00 pm: Departure of the bus from Butterworth to Kuala Lumpur (45 MYR each x2)

 9:00 pm: Arrival at TBS, Kuala Lumpur